 You will teach a Finnish class according to your plan, and a Finnish teacher will shadow you.
 After the session, you will self-evaluate and reflect on what you learned.

 You will now have an online meeting with a Finnish teacher of your class and discuss your experience teaching the Finnish students.
 The teacher will also share with you some experiences of the participating students.
-After the discussion, you will self-evaluate and reflect on your observations and learnings.
+After the discussion, you will self-evaluate and reflect on your observations and what you have learned.

 You will have a live online meeting with a Finnish principal.
 You will briefly share your experiences in teaching a Finnish class and have the possibility to discuss the differences in the education systems.